Eli-Murphy/WordleCalculator/README.md

     5. It is returning wirds that begin with C when the user knows it cannot.<br />
     6. Status: Work In Progress

+Bug 14 January 2022: If an item is compared in the nolap() function and a letter is found to be in a item in the list, it will skip over the next item due to iteration not acocunting for the new amout of items in the list.
+* Example Scenario:
+    1.Wordlist = [apple, pear, rock, fruit]
+    2.nolist = [a, x, z]
+    3.i is 0, wordlist[i] is removed, length of list is changed 4.i is 1, wordlist[i] is not removed because i is "rock"

 ## To-Be-Added Features
 * Try/Except on user inputs
 * More appealing UI